 LK Architecture was retained by the City of Wichita to design transit and pedestrian improvements for the Douglas Avenue corridor between Market and Washington.
-These improvements included bulb-outs at the street intersections to create areas for transit stops which would also include custom designed transit shelters.
+These improvements included bulb outs at the street intersections to create areas for transit stops which would also include custom designed transit shelters.
 Additional bulb outs at opposing intersections and non-transit intersections were also designed to improve pedestrian safety and walkability along the corridor.

 The edict for the design was to enhance Wichita’s “postcard image” for Douglas Avenue.
-The transit shelters were a significant design element which reinforces both the historic nature of corridor and Wichita’s identity.
-The final design relates to both with a transit shelter that evokes historic elements while providing modern amenities and technology in a seamless structure.
+The transit shelters were a significant design element which reinforces both the historic nature of the corridor and Wichita’s identity.
+The final design relates to both a transit shelter that evokes historic elements while providing modern amenities and technology in a seamless structure.

-Additional elements of the project included custom designed lean rails which double as supplemental bicycle parking at the transit stops, mid-block bicycle racks, period benches and trash receptacles.
+Additional elements of the project included custom design lean rails which double as supplemental bicycle parking at the transit stops, mid-block bicycle racks, period benches and trash receptacles.
 Each intersection was unique in existing pedestrian hardscapes which required special attention to paving material and design choices to ensure a cohesive pedestrian experience.